Metacor/Minecraft-Speedrun-Guide/readme.md

 	Enter the Stronghold
-		if Entering from above, Dig @ 4/x/4 (3,4,5/x/3,4,5 all work) in the Chunk to enter the Starter Staircase if not entering @ the Starter Staircase; Go through Backwards Doors until you find it Portal Room is usually within 5-7 rooms of the Starter Staircase on entering the Portal Room, run up the stairs → place a block in the lava → stand on it → Place Eyes of Ender into the End Portal Frames, on the final Frame, you will be teleported to The End
+		if Entering from above, Dig @ 4/x/4 (3,4,5/x/3,4,5 all work) in the Chunk to enter the Starter Staircase if not entering @ the Starter Staircase; Go through Backwards Doors until you find it on entering the Portal Room, run up the stairs → place a block in the lava → stand on it → Place Eyes of Ender into the End Portal Frames, on the final Frame, you will be teleported to The End